jedbur/jedbur.github.io/_posts/2024-10-29-georgian-elections.md

     </div>
 </div>

 To me, for the rural data it mostly looks like the second digit distribution also adheres to Benford's law.
 This does not rule out fraud, and in fact ballot stuffing can in principle lead to a 'naturally' distributed dataset.
 On the other hand, there seems to be something strange going on in urban areas, where second digits '1' and '4' are severely overrepresented, whilst '3', '5' and '7' are underrepresented.
-In my view, with 318 data points this is not necessarily a statistical fluke, and could be indicative of some kind of manipulation.
+In my view, with 318 data points this is not necessarily a statistical fluke.
 It is far beyond my expertise to investigate it further, but I hope somebody with experience will take a better look.

 &nbsp;